 - Your account of the accident

-- Pictures taken of the accident scene and/or your injuries
+- Pictures of your injuries and/or the accident scene

 - Type and severity of vehicle damage

-Once we understand more about your accident, we can determine whether you may be eligible to pursue compensation and discuss legal options that may apply.
+Once we understand more about your car accident, we can determine whether you may be eligible to pursue compensation and discuss the legal options that may apply.